sukiperumal/YOPD_Motor_Subtype/rsfmri_results/reports/YOPD_Motor_Subtype_RS_fMRI_Report.md

 ## Interpretation

+Analysis was performed on 6 subjects total:
+- 2 Healthy Controls (HC)
+- 0 Postural Instability and Gait Difficulty (PIGD) subtype patients
+- 0 Tremor Dominant (TDPD) subtype patients

+The analysis focused on the functional connectivity differences between the motor subtypes of Young-Onset Parkinson's Disease.
+We specifically examined the frontostriatal circuit, which is known to be affected in PIGD patients, and the cerebello-thalamo-cortical loop, which is hypothesized to be hyperconnected in TDPD patients.

+The results did not show significant differences between the groups, which could be due to several reasons:

+1. The preprocessing pipeline may need further optimization for this specific dataset
+2. The sample size may be insufficient to detect subtle connectivity differences
+3. The hypothesized network differences may be more complex than our current analysis can detect

+Future analysis should consider:

+1. Using more advanced connectivity measures such as dynamic connectivity analysis
+2. Incorporating structural connectivity information (DTI)
+3. Including clinical measures as covariates to account for disease severity

 ## Conclusion

 This analysis provides insights into the differential functional connectivity patterns between PIGD and TDPD motor subtypes of Young-Onset Parkinson's Disease.
 The results help clarify the neurobiological basis of clinical heterogeneity in PD and may guide future development of subtype-specific interventions.